The latest SilverStripe CMS administration panel is arranged in four main areas, as shown below:

 Here is where you can manage some global settings like the site name and user access control.

-Help provides direct access to SilverStripe User Help.
+CMS User Help — direct access to SilverStripe User Help.
 This is the site you are looking at right now!

 Areas within the Pages section